Kamiya Kaoru: Other media

 In Rurouni Kenshin: Reflection, although Kenshin and Kaoru are married he begins wandering again because he needs to help others; he returns every couple of years.
 Kaoru lets him go, promising to welcome him home with a smile and their child.
 Kenshin develops a mysterious disease, and Kaoru convinces him to transmit it to her.
 He leaves to help people in the First Sino-Japanese War, as he had promised the Meiji government.
 When he returns to Japan, Kenshin collapses in Kaoru's arms and dies.
 In the pilot issue of Rurouni: Meiji Swordsman Romantic Story, first published in 1992, Kaoru is the sister of Megumi and Yahiko.
 Many of the character's details changed in her transition to mainstream manga.
 Kaoru appears in all Rurouni Kenshin video games (including Jump Super Stars and Jump Ultimate Stars), primarily as a supporting character.
 In the manga reboot Rurouni Kenshin: Restoration, Kaoru works for Takeda Kanryū to regain her dojo.
 After Kenshin defeats Takeda, she continues living in the dojo with Kenshin and his friends.
-Kaoru was played by Emi Takei in 2012's Rurouni Kenshin and its two sequels.
+Kaoru was played by Emi Takei in 2012's Rurouni Kenshin and its three sequels.

 Concept

-Watsuki said that he used "no specific model" and "no specific motif" in designing Kaoru, saying that if he had to name one model it would be Chiba Sanako of Ryōma no Koibito.
+Watsuki said that he used "no specific model" and "no specific motif" in designing Kaoru, saying that if he had to name one model it would be Chiba Sanako, who was Sakamoto Ryōma's fiancée.

 He wanted to include the "commanding" qualities of Sasaki Mifuyu (佐々木 三冬) from Shōtarō Ikenami's Kenkaku Shōbai (剣客商売).
 According to Watsuki, Kaoru is a "plain, regular girl" despite her commanding qualities.
 By the first Japanese compilation, he thought that the character worked and many female Rurouni Kenshin readers identified with Kaoru.
 At the time, Watsuki had not decided if Kaoru would be Kenshin's love interest.
 Although he wanted to design Kaoru "more cutely" and to be "more fashionable", he toned down those qualities and made her poor and "down-to-earth".
 The artist described her ponytail as "de rigueur" for a girl practicing kendo.
 According to Watsuki, he enjoys drawing Kaoru but filling in her hair is "sometimes a pain."
 At the end of Rurouni Kenshin, Kaoru received a new hairstyle.
 Watsuki felt that Kaoru would look odd without her ponytail, but her original hairstyle did not look maternal and he changed it for the ending.
 When female readers asked Watsuki if Kaoru was a strong fighter, he called the character "quite independent for her age" who could "hold her own" against the local dojo masters and compete at the national level (although she is weaker than Kenshin and Sagara Sanosuke).